OpenMDAO/POEMs/POEM_029.md

 `list_inputs` and `list_outputs` are always, however, just the local values.
 This behavior, where full distributed values are written to the output stream but only local values are returned, could lead to confusion.
-Also, using the default args would generate unwanted output if called from `configure`, and could result in unnecessary gather/allgather of distributed values, which could be quite large.
+Also, using the default args would generate unwanted output to stdout if called from `configure`, and could result in unnecessary gather/allgather of distributed values, which could be quite large.